Health Care

 Score0 (0 Votes)

-Many areas of New Zealand have low or deficient copper levels in soil and pasture, and according to a DINZ deer survey it’s suggested about 80% of deer farmers supplement their herds with copper.
-Copper deficiency can be found in a range of soils in multiple regions of NZ, the main problem areas are soils on coastal sands, leached sandy soils, marine silts, some river silts, peat soils, podzols, pumice soils and limestone soils with high pH.
+Many areas of New Zealand have low or deficient copper levels in soil and pasture, and according to a DINZ deer survey, it's suggested about 80% of deer farmers supplement their herds with copper.
+Copper deficiency can be found in a range of soils in multiple regions of NZ, the main problem areas are soil on coastal sands, leached sandy soils, marine silts, some river silts, peat soils, podzols, pumice soils and limestone soils with high pH.

 In addition, copper can be affected by the levels of other trace elements, leading to induced copper deficiency or marginality at peak demand.
 The absorption and utilisation of copper in animals can also be affected by molybdenum, sulphur, iron and zinc levels; including fertiliser influences and plat types.
 In some situations, an imbalance in supply of these elements can induce a copper deficiency.